CarterMacLennan/knowledge-sharing/README.md

 - Buffer Manager: Caches data pages in memory.
 - Recovery Manager: Maintains the operation log and restoring the system state in case of failure.

+**Memory Vs. Disk-Based DBMS**

+Disk-based databases:
+- Hold most of the data on **disk**.
+- Use memory for caching disk contents or as temporary storage.

+In-memory databases (also known as "main memory databases"):
+- Store data primarily in **memory**
+- Use **disk** for recovery and logging.

+Programming for Main Memory Vs. Disk-Based:
+In-memory databases use different data structures, organization, and optimization techniques from their disk-based counterparts.
+The benefit here is that programming for main memory is much simpler than for disk-based databases.
+This is because the OS abstracts memory management away from us to allow us to think in terms of allocating and freeing memory chunks.
+Main memory databases can choose from a larger pool of data structures that would be impossible or very complex on disk.
+They're also easily able to handle variable-size data by simply referencing the value with a pointer.
+On the other hand, when working on disk we have to think about: managing data references, serialization formats, freed memory, and fragmentation.
+They also use specialized storage structures, optimized for disk access (i.e., wide and short trees).

+Limitations of Main Memory Databases:

+1. RAM Volatility: Since RAM does not persist data, software crashes, hardware failures, and power outages result in data loss.
+To mitigate these risks you can ensure uninterrupted power supplies or battery-packed RAM but these require additional up-front and maintenance cost.
+2. Performance & Price Trade-Off: Naturally, accessing memory is several orders of magnitude faster than disk.
+However, RAM is still much more expensive than SSDs and HDDs.
+As memory prices go down they become a compelling alternative.
+On top of this, there is a rising popularity of Non-Volatile Memory which are also capable of improving read and write performance.

+**Durability in Memory-Based Stores:**

+Some main memory databases provide no durability guarentees by storing data exclusively in memory.
+However, most will maintain backups on disk to provide some durability guarentees.

+Before operations are marked complete, their results are written to a sequential log file.
+To avoid replaying the complete log contents after a crash in-memory stores maintain a "backup copy".
+This backup copy is maintained as a sorted disk-based structure, and modifications to this structure are typically asynchronous and applied in batches to reduce the number of I/O operations.
+When these log records are applied in batches, the backup now holds a complete snapshot up to that specific point in time.
+Because of this, the log contents up to this point can be discarded.
+This is a technique known as "checkpointing".

 ##### Reference:
 - [Database Internals](https://www.oreilly.com/library/view/database-internals)